fabiocabrini/Helix_IoT_MQTT/README.md

 ```

-## Postman Collection with all message from this tutorial
+## Postman Collection with all messages from this tutorial

 Click [here](https://github.com/fabiocabrini/helix-IoT-MQTT/blob/master/Helix%20IoT%20over%20MQTT%20Tutorial.postman_collection.json)

-## Checking the IoT Agent Service Health
+## Checking the IoT Agent Health

 You can check if the IoT Agent is running by making an HTTP request to the exposed port: